Contents

 What's Inside Kensington Palace?
 Here is Everything You Want to Know

 A trip to Kensington Palace is nothing short of spectacular.
-Historic sites and memorabilia have been renewed and make for great viewing, while high-tech innovations have also been implemented to provide visitors with the best experience.
+Historic sites and memorabilia have been renewed and make for great viewing, while high-tech innovations have also been implemented to provide you with the best experience.

 Luxurious rooms, classic paintings, grandiose apartments, historic items, lush gardens and interesting exhibitions make the Kensington Palace in London one of the top attractions for locals and curious tourists alike.
-Learn about what's inside Kensington Palace before making a visit.
+Learn about what's inside Kensington Palace before making a visit!

 The King's State Apartments